 - Lift the shoulders, torso, legs, and hips off the floor while gazing straight ahead.

-- Hold the posture for 4 to 5 breaths, then lower the knees and release the feet.
+- Hold the posture for four to five breaths, then lower the knees and release the feet.

 - Rest on the stomach.

-Benefits: Stretches and strengthens the back, shoulders, chest and legs; brings flexibility to hip flexor function; and regulates the digestive system
+Possible benefits: Stretches and strengthens the back, shoulders, chest, and legs; brings flexibility to hip flexor function, and regulates the digestive system